Skip to main content

 • Track processed results using meaningful keys (e.g., linkedin_profile_id) or run_uid/batch_uid

-• Aggregate progressively as you receive RUNNING callbacks
+• Aggregate progressively as you receive callbacks with run.status: RUNNING (these contain partial results)

-• Finalize only when you receive the SUCCEEDED callback
+• Finalize only when you receive a callback with run.status: SUCCEEDED (this indicates the run completed)

 Benefits